The Local Authority

-I am the Headteacher at Ripley Nursery School and have been in post for 6 years, prior to that I was the Deputy Head for 8 years.
-I have been an advocate of high quality nursery education for 26 years and moved from a large Nursery School in London to relocate to Derbyshire.
-I live in the local area with my husband, two teenage sons and a contrary but lovable dog.
+I am the Headteacher at Ripley Nursery School and have been in post for 10 years, prior to that I was the Deputy Head for 8 years.
+I have been an advocate of high quality nursery education for 30 years and moved from a large Nursery School in London to relocate to Derbyshire.
+I live in the local area with my husband, teenage son and two contrary but lovable dogs.
 I am passionate about the outdoors and in my free time you will find me camping, cycling or walking in Derbyshire or in North Wales.
-My recent achievements are completing the 100km London Ride the Night, in aid of women’s cancer charities, and developing my parallel turns on the ski slopes!
-I am proud of developing the reflective nature of Ripley Nursery School which inspires all of us to view ourselves as lifelong learners and continually improve our offer to all the children of this special school.
+My achievements are completing the 100km London Ride the Night, in aid of women’s cancer charities and managing to keep up with the school team to complete the 5k Mud Run to raise money for our outdoor refurbishment.
+I am proud of developing the reflective nature of Ripley Nursery School which inspires all of us to view ourselves as lifelong learners and continually improve our offer to all the children of this very special school.

 I think Ripley Nursery School is an excellent nursery school, delivering high quality learning opportunities both within, and outside, the classroom.
-I have one daughter in the school and another in the Nursery.
+I have two daughters, both of them started at the nursery and went into nursery school when they were old enough, my eldest has now gone up to primary school and my youngest is in school.
 Just like every other parent at Ripley Nursery School, I want the very best for my children.
 I want them to be happy, confident and become the very best they can be.
 As parents, we need to support the school but when necessary we should also put the school under tough scrutiny.
 I am not afraid to ask difficult questions and I am used to speaking out and up for what is most important.
 Frankly there is nothing more important than our children.
 Ripley Nursery School is already a super starter school and just like everyone else, I want it to continue to succeed and improve further.
-The role of parent governor is a vastly responsible one and I would like an inside look at how things work and a chance to make a difference as well.
-I believe that the first years of a child’s education are crucial to their later academic achievements and – just as importantly – to the development of social and other life skills.
+The role of Chair of Governors is a vastly responsible one and I do not take the responsibilty lightly, I believe that the first years of a child’s education are crucial to their later academic achievements and – just as importantly – to the development of social and other life skills.

 I believe Ripley Nursery School is an excellent school, providing and delivering high quality care and education for children 0-5 years.
 I am passionate about early years.
 I have a background in this age phase both as a Teacher, Headteacher and Early Years Quality Improvement Officer and consultant.
 I am very interested in Early Years educational research, child development and the challenges for the Early Years sector.
 It will be a privilege to be a Governor and be part of the journey the school is continuing to make to create and enhance the unique and exciting learning opportunities for all the young children at Ripley and therefore, achieve the best outcomes for them.